Click here to check out our Pure Kombucha™ – SCOBY Starter Culture, fermented in glass, shipped in glass!

-Because of the acidic composition, kombucha will leach toxins from it’s container (metal or plastic).
-You avoid this with glass, wood and lead free ceramic fermentors.
+Because of the acidic composition, and long fermentation, kombucha will leach toxins from it’s container (metal or plastic).
+You avoid this with glass and lead free, ceramic fermentors.
 Some question the science.
 We did a side by side comparison and asked ourselves.
 Why take the risk?
 We also like wooden barrels as a good option, they impart a specific flavor.
 We like glass because it’s best to control the flavor.
 Glass give the purest flavor of tea.

-Prevention is the best medicine.
-Being informed is part of being healthy.
+Being informed is an essential part of being healthy.
 It takes work, research and study.
 Have you ever heard of using a wooden spoon with honey instead of metal?
 The reason is ionic!

 More research revealed studies showing how the stress levels of animals changed as a result of their enclosure.
 When enclosed by an electrified fence animals excreted more stress hormones than when a natural barrier was used.
 This in turn altered the flavor profile and hormonal content of the milk.
 Actually, the best cheese really does come from from the happiest, stress free animals!

 How does stainless steel affect bacteria growth?
-As an anti-biotic, creating a less diverse population of microbiota and therefore, less energetic outcome than could be achieved by using a sum neutral vessel, like glass, lead free ceramic or wood.
+Negatively, as an anti-biotic, creating a less diverse population of microbiota and therefore, less energetic outcome than could be achieved by using a sum neutral vessel, like glass, lead free ceramic or wood.
 What is the “ambient charge” of a steel fermentation vessel?
 If it’s been de-magnetized, a metal vessel can still collect ambient charge.
 Just like a person can collect “static cling” – or you can feel someones vibe.
 Using a metal fermentation vessel the kombucha brewer is unknowingly throwing out of balance, microbiota and energies of scale at an atomic level.

 Say what??
 Try this.
 Of all the vessels recovered from archeological sites worldwide.
 Have you ever seen a stainless steel artifact once?
 There’s a bureaucratic reason every kitchen is required to use NSF stainless steel in the modern age.
 It’s not because it is the best way always.
 It’s because it’s anti-biotic.
 With cultures, bacterias and tea we find that it’s always best to use natural materials like neutral glass, lead free ceramic or wood for quality, energy and taste retention.
 It just makes sense.

 Wait, don’t most breweries use stainless steel, or plastic drums to ferment kombucha?